FluffyBullet/Sodoku-challenge/README.md

-Link to live website: [Here](https://sudoku-game-play.herokuapp.com/) Link to respository Site: [Here](https://github.com/FluffyBullet/Sodoku-challenge)
+Link to live website: [Here](https://sudoku-game-play.herokuapp.com/) Link to repository Site: [Here](https://github.com/FluffyBullet/Sodoku-challenge)

 ## Introduction
 For practice of and display my understanding of coding language *Python*, this application is created as a submission of my Third project to Code Institute's "Full Stack Developers" course.